-This vegan panna cotta recipe is made with just four ingredients: coconut milk, vanilla bean, maple syrup and agar agar!
+This vegan panna cotta with agar agar is made with coconut milk and flavored with vanilla bean and maple syrup!
 Serve your coconut panna cotta with our deliciously tart raspberry coulis for a perfect afternoon snack or elegant dessert!

 Panna cotta is a creamy dessert traditionally made with dairy, sugar and gelatin.
 It’s silky smooth in texture and absolutely wonderful enjoyed on a warm day with a heaping spoonful of tart berries.
 Today we’re sharing one of our favorite versions of the classic Italian dish: vanilla bean coconut panna cotta.
 It’s lactose free, vegan and astonishingly delicious!